TikTok influencer Shannon Mitchell lost 6 stone and now wants to help others do same

 "I really advise people to take photographs on your journey so you see how far you have come.

-Now Shannon finds that being otganised and having a meal plan helps her stay on track.
+Now Shannon finds that being organised and having a meal plan helps her stay on track.

 "So if you stick to routine every day you can afford to have a gorgeous meal at the weekend.